 Weil says that solving a philosophical problem (including one dealing with morality) requires a kind of caring contemplation: “clearly conceiving the insoluble problems in all their insolubility, …simply contemplating them, fixedly and tirelessly, …patiently waiting” (Weil, 1970, p.
 335).
 Being attentive is being open to illumination (Weil, 1978, p.
 92); we should look at these problems “until the light suddenly dawns” (Weil, 1952, p.
 174).
 What we sometimes fail to see is what Weil perceives: that solving moral problems sometimes entails facing mystery.
 Thus, to discover what is causing a person’s suffering and how to respond to it, the caring nurse may need to employ Weil’s contemplative attention to all details; and even that exercise of attention is itself a caring act.

 Attention offers a powerful approach to ethics.
-For example, Simone Weil thinks of equality and justice not as abstract concepts or principles that serve the well-ordered society; she conceives of them as virtues that can only be illuminated and developed through attentive knowledge.
+For example, Simone Weil thinks of equality and justice not as abstract concepts or principles that serve a well-ordered society; she conceives of them as virtues that can only be illuminated and developed through attentive knowledge.
 Thus, for Weil, equality is a certain kind of attention, “a way of looking at ourselves and others” (Teuber, 1982, p.
 223).
 Respect for another person is not respect insofar as the other has a rational nature or is a person: Weil states bluntly that she could put out a man’s eyes without touching his person or personality.
 Rather, we show respect for individuals in their concrete specificity: “There is something sacred in every man, but it is not his person [nor] the human personality.
 It is this man. . . .
 The whole of him.
 The arms, the eyes, the thoughts, everything . . .”
 (Weil, 1981, p.
 13).
 Respect for others is based more in compassion than in awe for personhood, and compassion does not depend on familiarity: We can and should foster compassion for individuals who are very different from ourselves (Teuber, p.
 225).